bhisaac/5eFP/5eFP-SRD.md

 ## Earning Coins

 GMs award **⛁** whenever PCs complete an encounter.
-Award +⛁ if any of the following conditions are met:

-- The PCs find one or more treasures during the encounter.
-- The PCs increase one or more reputations during the encounter.
+Award an additional +⛁ if the PCs found one or more treasures during the encounter.
+Award an additional +⛁ if the PCs increased one or more reputations during the encounter.

 The number of coins GMs award when encounters are completed increases to 2**⛁** starting at 3rd level and 3**⛁** beginning at 6th level.